jasonblewis/perl6miniconf/abstract.md

 After lunch we'll have a mini workshop on setting up a perl 6 development environment and getting started with your first perl6 program.

-Finaly we'll wrap up with the talks about the future of perl and perl 6
+Finaly we'll wrap up with the talks about the future of perl and perl 6 and how they will be integral to the futur of Open Source software.